Senryoku/Deecy/README.md

         -   Missing: Exclusion volumes.
         -   Missing: Translucent MV in pre-sort mode.
     -   Region Array Data Configuration are mostly ignored.
-        -   Flush Accumulate (Secondary accumulate buffer)
     -   Fog LUT Mode 2.
     -   User Tile Clip, only the simplest version is supported.
-    -   Secondary accumulate buffer (very low priority, not sure if many games use this feature).
+    -   Secondary accumulate buffer (low priority, not many games use this feature).
     -   Mipmaps for palette textures?
     -   Follow ISP_FEED_CFG discard mode flag?
 (Find a game that turns it off)